Krealer/grid-quest/README.md

 - Player stats and leveling
 - Completely client side so it works with GitHub Pages

+GitHub Pages serves only these static files.
+The Node-based tools configured in this repository are used solely for development tasks like linting and testing.
+They are not required when the site is deployed.

 ## Running locally

 To work on Grid Quest locally you need Node.js for the lint and test tools and a